-If you often get confused about what rubbish goes in which bin, don’t worry you are not alone.
-A majority of Australians don’t know which rubbish goes into which of our wheelie bins at home.
+If you often get confused about what rubbish goes in which bin, don’t worry, you are not alone.
+Most Australians don’t know which rubbish goes into which of our wheelie bins at home.
 As a result, we end up throwing everything into our general waste bin, otherwise also known as the red lid bin.

-An old report found that approximately 48% of Australians didn’t know what could and couldn’t be recycled and therefore did not know whether it belongs in the yellow lid or red lid bin.
+An old report found that approximately 48% of Australians didn’t know what could and couldn’t be recycled and therefore did not know whether it belonged in the yellow lid or red lid bin.